The Xtra Factor (British TV series): Broadcast

+Cancellation

 On 18 January 2017, it was announced that The Xtra Factor would be axed after 13 years and would be replaced by an online show instead.

 Presenters

 Until series 3, The Xtra Factor was hosted by Ben Shephard.
 Shephard did not return for series 4, and Fearne Cotton took over as presenter, for series 4 only, before leaving the show to concentrate on her career in America.
 For series 5, Cotton was replaced by presenter and close friend Holly Willoughby.
 Willoughby first presented The Xtra Factor on 9 August 2008, a week before series 5 was broadcast.
 Konnie Huq replaced Willoughby as the new Xtra Factor presenter for series 7.
 However, Huq decided to depart from the series in March 2011 because of work commitments.